allenai/HyBayes/docs/MANUAL.md

-# User Manual for BayesianEstimationInNLP
+# User Manual for HyPyThesis

 (TODO: Shorten this introduction)
 A Bayesian hypothesis assessment framework, tailored to comparing the performances of algorithm pairs.
 This package is preliminary implementation statistical analyses described in [OUR Paper].